dangrous/quicktionary/README.md

 ## Description

-This will be an awesome app to play party games such as Dictionary, Wise and Otherwise, or the Game of Things.
+This is an app to play party games such as Dictionary, Wise and Otherwise, or the Game of Things.

 ## Stack:
 * Bootstrap